 The point here is that if you have a hot attic space, it is going to shorten the life of any equipment residing there.

-Removing or circulating attic air does not stop radiation from transferring heat.
-During the day, any air brought in will be heated up immediately by the surrounding structure.
-At night, after the sun’s radiation source halts, any air brought in from outside then, will eventually cool down the attic structure, but that will happen very slowly.
+Even though an attic exhaust fan can incrementally lower the temperature of a very hot attic, using a fan does not stop the source-radiant heat.
+During the day, any cooler air brought in by the fan will be heated up immediately by the surrounding structure.
+Most fans cannot keep up.
+At night, after the sun’s radiation source halts, the structure will continue to be hot for some time.
+Any cooler air brought in from outside will eventually lower the the attic structure temperature, but that will happen VERY slowly.
 As soon as the sun rises in the morning, the radiant heating process will start again.

 - If there are not enough soffit, gable or ridge vents, a powerful attic exhaust fan can pull the air from your home through the ceiling if it is not perfectly sealed off.

 - Strong attic fans can actually back draft furnaces or water heaters by pulling combustion gases out of their burners and into the home.

 - Good attic ventilation is excellent for preventing moisture and condensation but it is usually not enough for cooling in the summertime.